The 20 Best Facial Paralysis Doctors in France

 Paris, FR

-Frederic Tankere practices in Paris, France.
+Frederic Tankere practices practicing medicine in Paris, France.
 Mr. Tankere is rated as a Distinguished expert by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Facial Paralysis, Bell's Palsy, Myoclonic Epilepsy Associated With Ragged Red Fibers, Mastoidectomy, and Nerve Decompression.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Facial Paralysis, Bell's Palsy, Myoclonic Epilepsy Associated With Ragged Red Fibers, Mastoidectomy, and Nerve Decompression.

 Distinguished in Facial Paralysis